Sakamoto Hiromichi

 Hiromichi Sakamoto (born 1962) is a Japanese avant-garde composer and cellist in the Japanoise and jazz art scene.
 Along with the cello, he uses voices and musical saws in his work.
-He is also known for playing the cello with various objects like drill machine, grinding machine and adult vibrator.
+He is also known for playing the cello with various objects, like drill machines, grinding machines, and adult vibrators.

-He has collaborated with many other musicians like Haco, Catherine Jauniaux, Lars Hollmer, and Level & Tyson.
+He has collaborated with musicians including Haco, Catherine Jauniaux, Lars Hollmer, and Level & Tyson.

-Hiromichi was featured in the documentary "We Don't Care About Music Anyway" from 2009.
+Hiromichi was featured in the 2009 documentary We Don't Care About Music Anyway.